International Mother Language Day (IMLD)

 On February 21, 1952, students and social workers of Dhaka University protested against the linguistic policy of the then Pakistan government, protesting to maintain the existence of their mother tongue.

 Pakistan police opened fire on protesters resulting in many youths being martyred.
-The sacrifice of the martyrs was not wasted and the government has to give the Bengali language the official status, so in memory of the martyred youth in linguistic movement, UNESCO announced its first celebration on February 21, 1999, as Mother Language Day.
+The sacrifice of the martyrs was not wasted and the government has to give the Bengali language the official status, so in memory of the martyred youth in the linguistic movement, UNESCO announced its first celebration on February 21, 1999, as Mother Language Day.

 According to the United Nations, the number of languages spoken in the world is approximately 6900.
 Among them the topmost spoken languages are Japanese, English, Russian, Bengali, Portuguese, Arabic, Punjabi, Mandarin, Hindi, and Spanish.

 India has been a country of diverse culture and language, there is about 43-million-Hindi-speaking population.
 After Hindi and Punjabi, Bengali is the third most spoken language in India.
 Hindi is also popular among other mother tongues as a second language.

 On this day, colorful events and competitions are organized in most of the schools and colleges.
 There are events like speech, debate, singing, essay, writing competition, painting competition, music, and theatrical exhibition.